Abdul-Mukit/respose/README.md

 Use `pip install -r requirements.txt` to install the requirements.

 ## Downloads
-TODO: add weights in public folder in dropbox
+TODO: add weights in public folder in dropbox. (files are still being uploaded)
+Size of download will be ~15GB in total.
+Place the downloaded "Dataset" and "weights" folder inside "respose" folder.

 ## Usage:
 Project report: Use `Project.ipynb`